Phymbie

 Catherine A.A.
 Beauchemin

-Catherine Beauchemin is originally from Montreal.
-She received her undergraduate degree in Computational Physics from the University of Ottawa in 2001 and has done research in NeuroPhysics under the supervision of Dr. André Longtin.
-She got her Ph.D. under the supervision of Dr. Jack Tuszynski in the Physics Department of the University of Alberta in 2005, working on spatiotemporal modelling of viral infections.
-She was a postdoctoral fellow jointly at the Los Alamos National Laboratory with Dr. Alan S. Perelson, and at the Adaptive Computation Laboratory in the Computer Science Department of the University of New Mexico with Dr. Stephanie Forrest.
-She is now an Assistant Professor in the Department of Physics at Ryerson University.
-Her research interest is in self-organizing systems, and more particularly in mathematical modelling of infectious disease dynamics.
+Catherine Beauchemin is a Professor in the Department of Physics at Toronto Metropolitan University in Toronto, Canada, and a Deputy Program Director in Interdisciplinary Theoretical and Mathematical Sciences (iTHEMS) at RIKEN in Wako, Japan.
+Her research interest is in self-organizing systems, particularly in mathematical and computer modelling of infectious disease dynamics.
+Originally from Montreal, she received her undergraduate degree in Computational Physics from the University of Ottawa in 2001, completing her 4th year capstone project in NeuroPhysics under the supervision of Dr. André Longtin.
+She obtained her Ph.D. under the supervision of Dr. Jack Tuszynski in the Physics Department of the University of Alberta in 2005, working on spatiotemporal modelling of viral infections.
+Before starting at TorontoMet, she was a postdoctoral fellow jointly at the Los Alamos National Laboratory with Dr. Alan S. Perelson, and at the Adaptive Computation Laboratory in the Computer Science Department of the University of New Mexico with Dr. Stephanie Forrest.

 Mailing Address: